 Reviewing your application

-- If you operate as a self employed proprietor, partner, or limited company (or any other type of legal entity)
+- Whether you operate as a self-employed proprietor, partner, incorporated company, homeowner, or renter, or any other type of legal entity

 - What services or products your business provides